Despite constantly popping up in conversation over the last year or so, the “new normal” still hasn’t normalized, has it?

 According to surveys conducted by Gartner amongst larger corporations, the state of work hybridization is anything but definitive.
-Just 5% of enterprises interviewed plan to be remote, and another 5% will be fully in person, leaving the vast majority of corporate America somewhere in the middle.
+Just 5% of enterprises interviewed plan to be remote, and another 5% will be fully in-person, leaving the vast majority of corporate America somewhere in the middle.

 With law firms specifically, research by McKinsey says the time people spend in law offices will decrease by 12% which could translate to a 15 to 25% decline in space required.
 According to the 2021 Report on the State of the Legal Market, 75% of lawyers prefer to work from home compared to a mere 37% of lawyers who desired to work remotely before the pandemic.

-Depending on where the firm falls on the spectrum of wishing their employees return in person to the office or opting for a hybrid approach, these two data points could have a drastic effect on their real estate investment.
+Depending on where the firm falls on the spectrum of wishing their employees to return in person to the office or opting for a hybrid approach, these two data points could have a drastic effect on their real estate investment.

 Law firms are still the leader in most metropolitan areas with far more space per employee than any other industry and rely heavily on private offices (and multiple-sized ones) rather than open workspaces or even single-sized offices.
 While many industries will be trying to increase the space between employees, law firms are likely to have the opposite situation.

 This is not a new development though.

 Even before the pandemic, it was a legal industry trend that began in the mid-2010s according to Damla Gerhart, managing director of workplace strategy at CRBE Group, Inc. Many firms proactively seek opportunities to reduce costs in real estate investment; so, much like investment in technology, rethinking real estate is yet another legal industry trend COVID accelerated.